AdobeDocs/analytics.en/help/admin/admin/reporting-activity.md

 ## Permissions

-You require Analytics System Admin permissions to manage reporting activity.
-Product Admin access is not sufficient.
+You require Analytics Product Admin permissions to manage reporting activity.

 ## View the reports queue